Knowing these uses for trash bags will make you save it a special place in your BOB, so check them all out now to know what these are!

 24. Disposable Plates

-Trash bags can be used as plates.
+You can use trash bags to eat from.
 Find the most smooth and flat rock in the near vicinity and place a piece of the trash bag onto the rock for a clean eating surface.

 25. Trail Markers